mksalada/prosite/content/posts/create-your-path/index.md

 title = "Create Your Path"
 date = 2024-06-10T23:22:04+08:00
 draft = false
-description = ""
-slug = ""
-tags = ["thoughts"]
+description = "Before it becomes a path, it MUST be walked first" slug = "" tags = ["thoughts", "learnings", "stories"] showHero = true layoutBackgroundBlur = false
 +++

 {{< lead >}}
-...a path must be walked by someone before it becomes a path, and that a waterway can be formed from that path
+...a path must be walked by someone before it becomes a path, and that a waterway can be formed from that path.
 {{< /lead >}}

 <br>

+## First lesson and first test

 In the Korean TV series called "***Hwarang*: The Poet Warrior Youth**", I learned the phrase "**create your path**" from its male lead character named **Sun-woo**.
 I will not explain what's the whole story is about.
 You can look for it on the internet and/or watch it yourself.
 It's average but a good drama to watch.
 And then, just go back here again.
 But for the sake of context, I'll share some so you don't get confused.
 The story: